Given that 𝑥 squared plus 𝑥𝑦

 linear-quadratic system of equations.
 The first equation 𝑥 plus 𝑦

-plus 𝑥𝑦 equals 18 is quadratic because it includes an 𝑥 squared term and also the
+squared plus 𝑥𝑦 equals 18 is quadratic because it includes an 𝑥 squared term

-term 𝑥𝑦, where the two variables are multiplied together.
-We’re not asked to fully solve this
+and also the term 𝑥𝑦, where the two variables are multiplied together.
+We’re not asked to fully solve

-system of equations but simply to find the value of 𝑥.
-So we’re going to do this using the
+this system of equations but simply to find the value of 𝑥.
+So we’re going to do this using

-equation to give 𝑦 equals six minus 𝑥 because this gives an expression for 𝑦 in
+first equation to give 𝑦 equals six minus 𝑥 because this gives an expression

-terms of 𝑥, which we can substitute into the second equation to give an equation in
+for 𝑦 in terms of 𝑥, which we can substitute into the second equation to give

 squared plus 𝑥 multiplied by six minus 𝑥 equals 18.
 And we now have a quadratic